svenaan/f5-azure-arm-templates/experimental/solutions/autoscale/waf/new_stack/readme.md

 **Minimum Required Access:** **Read** access is required, it can be limited to the resource group used by this solution.

 The end result should be possession of a client (application) ID, tenant ID and service principal secret that can login to the same subscription this template will be deployed into.
 Ensuring this is fully functioning prior to deploying this ARM template will save on some troubleshooting post-deployment if the service principal is in fact not fully configured.

+**NOTE:** Service principal information is stored locally in the **/config/cloud/.azCredentials file.
+If for any reason you need to update the service principal information, you must manually edit the .azCredentials file on both BIG-IP systems.

 #### 1. Azure Portal